andrewn9/micro-meadow/README.md

-# p2pGame
+# micro-meadow

-Multiplayer game using PeerJS
+multiplayer game using PeerJS